IceCoffee426/weathrgetr/README.md

 ## Description

-Get the weather in your location or check the weather in a somewhere you'd like to visit.
+Get the weather in your location or check the weather somewhere you'd like to visit.
 Created to learn how to use APIs and asynchronous JavaScript (as part of [The Jump](https://www.thejump.tech)'s full stack JS bootcamp).

 ## Author